paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-157-administrative-provisions.md

 (8) Wisconsin.

+### Statutory Notes

+#### Amendments
+2025—Pub.
+L. 118–272 inserted “the counties which contain, in part or in whole, the” after “consist of” in introductory provisions.

+<a id="section-15735"></a>
+## § 15735.
+Mid-Atlantic Regional Commission.11 So in original.
+The period probably should not appear.

+The region of the Mid-Atlantic Regional Commission shall include the following counties:

+(1) **Delaware.—** — Each county in the State of Delaware.

+(2) **Maryland.—** — Each county in the State of Maryland that is not already served by the Appalachian Regional Commission.

+(3) **Pennsylvania.—** — Each county in the Commonwealth of Pennsylvania that is not already served by the Appalachian Regional Commission.

+<a id="section-15736"></a>
+## § 15736.
+Southern New England Regional Commission

+The region of the Southern New England Regional Commission shall include the following counties:

+(1) **Rhode island.—** — Each county in the State of Rhode Island.

+(2) **Connecticut.—** — The counties of Hartford, Middlesex, New Haven, New London, Tolland, and Windham in the State of Connecticut.

+(3) **Massachusetts.—** — Each county in the Commonwealth of Massachusetts.

 <a id="section-15751"></a>
 ## § 15751.
 Authorization of appropriations
-**(a) In General.—** There is authorized to be appropriated to each Commission to carry out this subtitle $33,000,000 for each of fiscal years 2019 through 2023.
+**(a) In General.—** There is authorized to be appropriated to each Commission to carry out this subtitle $40,000,000 for each of fiscal years 2025 through 2029.

 **(b) Administrative Expenses.—**